javierez/vesta/README.md

 - Logos: remove background and get palette.

-Should I do a operations page?
+### Should I do a operations page?
+With and without tasks to do.
+Each of it with its process and its documents
 - Prospect:
 - Lead:
 - Deal: